sophiakun/Kunisaki-Data-Science-Portfolio/README.md

 ## Importance

-This portfolio represents my progress in data science, from learning **data transformation skills:** like cleaning and structuring data, to **data visualization**, where I have presented data that is accessible and engaging for users.
+This portfolio represents my progress in data science, from learning **data transformation skills** like cleaning and structuring data, to **data visualization**, where I have presented data that is engaging for users, and that ultimately, tells a story.